 Helping the rich, famous, or merely busy soar to new heights, Dassault Falcon Jet supports and sells the Falcon family of business jets.
 The company provides finishing services to its parent Dassault Aviation, which builds Falcon 7X, 900LX, 2000LX, and other models in France then flies them to its Dassault Falcon-operated facilities in the US for painting and interior installation.
 In addition, the company offers engine maintenance, spare parts and tools distribution, and special equipment testing, as well as pilot and maintenance training and sales of pre-owned aircraft.
-More than 2,000 Falcon jets have flown into the wild blue yonder since Dassault began production in 1965.

 In addition to outright sales, Dassault Falcon Jet offers fractional ownership programs.
 Its Dassault Falcon Service unit offers jet charters and fixed-base operations (or FBO) services, including refueling, terminal, and other ground services.
 The company operates from airports and facilities in New Jersey, Arkansas, Delaware, and Florida.